 In addition to considering whether you can do your work with your impairment, Social Security will consider your age, education, and work experience.
 These vocational factors can affect the agency's decision whether you can perform any job.

-As to age, those under 50 years old are consider to have no limitations due to age; those 55 and over are considered to have significant limitations on their ability to work.
+As to age, those under 50 years old are considered to have no limitations due to age; those 55 and over are considered to have significant limitations on their ability to work.

 As to education, the number of years in school and any special job training are considered in whether you have or could learn the job skills needed to do other work.
-Illiteracy and the inability to communicate effectively in English are considered significant limitations on the ability to work.
+Illiteracy is considered a significant limitation on the ability to work.

 As to work experience, Social Security looks at your previous work experience to determine your ability to do work that you have never done before.
 For example, Social Security presumes a mechanic is able to do other mechanical-based jobs even though physical limitations prevent them from working in a garage.